Patient Protection and Affordable Care Act (ACA) Basics

 Frequently Asked Questions

-pages give detailed answers to very specific PPACA implementation scenarios.
+pages give detailed answers to very specific ACA implementation scenarios.

 The Internal Revenue Service has a site

 dedicated to the tax-related provisions of the health reform law.
 In addition, they have a separate

 with news releases, multimedia and legal guidance.